rdouglascox/sydphilseminarseries/about.md

----
-title: About
+### About the Seminars
----

-The University of Sydney Philosophy Department Seminar Series takes place on 3:30pm on Wednesdays during semester in the Philosophy Seminar Room (N494).

-Talks are approximately 45 minutes long and are followed by a 40 minute question and answer session.
+Seminars in the University of Sydney Philosophy Seminar Series typically take place on Wednesdays between 3:30pm and 5:00pm in the Philosophy Seminar Room (N494).
+Presentations typically run for approximately 45 minutes and are followed by a 40 minute question and answer session.

 Everyone is welcome to attend the seminar series.
 Graduate students and colleagues from other disciplines across the university are especially welcome.

 Questions about the seminar series can be directed to [ryan.cox@sydney.edu.au](ryan.cox@sydney.edu.au)